Unity-Technologies/ml-agents/docs/Package-Settings.md

 ## Create Custom Settings
-In order to to use you own settings for your project, you'll need to create an settings asset.
+In order to to use your own settings for your project, you'll need to create a settings asset.

 You can do this by clicking the `Create Settings Asset` buttom or clicking the gear on the top right and select `New Settings Asset...`.
 The asset file can be placed anywhere in the `Asset/` folder in your project.